root-project/root-evolution/proposals/0001-modularization.md

 We hope to get a feedback from community to evaluate if it supports an idea of development of package manager for ROOT.

 ## Acknowledgments
-The project will be developed by support of DIANA-HEP funding.
+The project is developing by support of DIANA-HEP funding.

 ## Resources
 (1): [Vassilev, V., 2017, October.
 Optimizing ROOT’s Performance Using C++ Modules.
 In Journal of Physics: Conference Series (Vol. 898, No. 7, p.
 072023).
 IOP Publishing.][1]